 You’re more than just a number here

 We’re headquartered in Arnold, Missouri.
-We only have branches in the St. Louis area.
+Our branches are located in the St. Louis, Missouri, area and in Swansea, Illinois.
 We volunteer over 1,000 hours a year to local charitable organizations.
 We treat everyone who comes in as if they have $1 million on deposit even if they’re deep in debt.

 Here you’re family.